restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 101M	/tmp/restic-test-repository
 {% endhighlight %}

-You can see that the repository has pretty much the same size as the data we're created a backup of.
+You can see that the repository has pretty much the same size as the data we have created a backup of.

 Now run the backup command again: